ghacks Technology News

 Windows Vista Multi-User Language Interface Hacker

 There are several reasons why someone would want to change the language of the Windows Vista installation.
-Could be that he bought a laptop in another country that came with a different language than his native language or that someone went to a new country for a job or study and that working with the country’s language would speed up work.
+Could be that a laptop or computer was bought in another country that came with a different language than the native language, or that someone went to a new country for a job or study and that working with the country's language would speed up work.

 Users who want to change the language of their Windows Vista operating system will soon realize that it is not as easy as they thought it would be.
 Especially Vista Home users are left standing in the rain because there is no official way of changing the language of the operating system.

-The Windows Vista Multi-language User Interface Hacker (via Raymond)is a third party software that was specifically designed for the purpose of changing the language of a Windows Vista operating system.
-It works by downloading the program files, the selected MUI language pack and a lengthy conversion in the software application that can take between 5 and 60 minutes depending on the computer’s performance.
+The Windows Vista Multi-language User Interface Hacker is a third party software that was specifically designed for the purpose of changing the language of a Windows Vista operating system.
+It works by downloading the program files and the selected MUI language pack from Microsoft.

 After that is is simply a matter of selecting the installed language in the program’s interface and restarting the computer.